Metaswitch/clearwater-readthedocs/Geographic redundancy.md

 -   Communication with splunk and mmonit are not secured, so they must be deployed in each region.
 We could enable IPsec for these connections too and have centralized instances.
--   memcached is not aware of the concept of local and remote peers, so often stores local subscriber registration information in a remote geographic region.
-This is a restriction of memcached.

 Impact
 ------